einsitang/sudoku-go/README.md

 ## More

-with any idea welcome open issue to make me know
+with any idea welcome open issue to let me know

 if you want same project with other language like js / dart and flutter app , here they are :
 - [einsitang/sudoku-nodejs](https://github.com/einsitang/sudoku-nodejs)